-It has been almost a year now working with Bungie on Destiny 2 – and wow!
+It has been a year now working together with the awesome team at Bungie on Destiny 2 – and wow!
 I am having a blast!

 Here is what the amazing team at Bungie put together for their upcoming Destiny sequel.
 Check out the reveal teaser here: